Ayoolavictor/Dynamics/README.md

 ## How to install/ Run the product <br>

 <p>1.
-Navigate to the client folder and install the needed dependencies using npm start  </p>
+Navigate to the client folder and install the needed dependencies using npm install  </p>
 <p>2.
 Navigate the smart contract folder, compile and deploy the smart contracts using hardhat compile </p>
 <p>3.
 Deploy contracts using npx hardhar run scripts/deploy.js --network goerli </p>
 <p>4.
 Navigate back to the client app and use npm run dev to run the react app </p>